MithilaGuha/ra-training/Tidy_Bayesian_Workflow.md

   - We will be using Stan to estimate the model, so we reduce duplicating efforts by keeping the simulation in stan.
-  - Some of the distributions we’ll want to use (e.g., the LKJ distribution) don’t exist outside Stan.
+  - Some of the distributions we’ll want to use (e.g., the LKJ distribution) don’t exist natively outside Stan.

 #### Example: Multinomial Logit Prior Predictive Check

-Here we translate the `parameters` and `model` blocks into a `generated quantaties` block to simulate data according to the proposed prior and likelihood.
+Here we translate the `parameters` and `model` blocks into a `generated quantities` block to simulate data according to the proposed prior and likelihood.
 Note how statements about distributions (e.g., `B ~ normal(0, 1)`) get turned into statements that generate parameter values and data from those same distributions (e.g., `B = normal_rng(0, 1)`).